wormhole-foundation/example-token-bridge-relayer/evm/README.md

 ## Initial Contract Setup

 Once the contracts have been deployed, the deployment configuration file needs to be created.
-Navigate to the shared `cfg` directory in the root of the repo, and run the following command:
+Navigate to the shared `cfg` directory in the root of the repo, and run one of the following commands (depending on the target environment):

 ```
+# copy the testnet sample config
+cp testnetDeploymentConfig.json.sample deploymentConfig.json

-# copy the sample config
+# or copy the mainnet sample config
-cp deploymentConfig.json.sample deploymentConfig.json
+cp mainnetDeploymentConfig.json.sample deploymentConfig.json
 ```

 Replace the sample `deployedContracts` with your deployed contract addresses (32-byte format) keyed by Wormhole Chain ID.